elytra/Mirage/README.md

 ```

-The @Optionals let people use your mod without needing to install Albedo.
+The @Optionals let people use your mod without needing to install Mirage.
-Your mod will take advantage of Albedo when possible.
+Your mod will take advantage of Mirage when possible.

 If you need more control, listen for the `GatherLightsEvent` and add your own
 Light object to the list.